mstksg/inCode/copy/entries/five-point-haskell-2.md

 (By the way, what do we gain from having the state be `IntMap v` parametric on `v`?
 What guarantees/invariants do we get, what sort of actions do we forbid the library itself from doing?
-Is it possible to have an default-initialized variable?)
+Is it possible to have a default-initialized variable?)

 We can run operations like: